I'm feeling really excited.

 With my grandfather.

-He's been keeping a weather log, I think, for the past 20 years, not his entire lifetime, but for the past 20 years or so, been keeping a daily weather log And he writes little illustratio of what the weather looks like o My grandmother, my father's moth Yeah, she did the exact very similar t She kept a really close journal of daily activities, plu She was a big bird watcher, so she always kept track of the birds up, come to h feeder.
+He's been keeping a weather log, I think, for the past 20 years, not his entire lifetime, but for the past 20 years or so, he's been keeping a daily weather log.

 So.